 Who Is Jeff Bezos?

-As a child, Jeff Bezos showed an early interest in how things work, turning his parents' garage into a laboratory and rigging electrical contraptions around his house.
+Bezos showed an early interest in how things work, turning his parents' garage into a laboratory and rigging electrical contraptions around his house as a child.

 He moved to Miami with his family as a teenager, where he developed a love for computers and graduated valedictorian of his high school.
 It was during high school that he started his first business, the Dream Institute, an educational summer camp for fourth, fifth and sixth graders.